dclong/blog/misc/content/2019-10-01-tips-on-pyspark.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!
 **

+1. PySpark 2.4 and older does not support Python 3.8.
+    You have to use Python 3.7 with PySpark 2.4 or older.

 1. You can run PySpark interactively using the `pyspark` command and submit a PySpark job to the cluster using the `spark-submit` command.